YINI-lang/YINI-spec/YINI-Specification.md

 - Newline normalization is required:
   * Support all three forms: LF (`0x0A`), CRLF (`0x0D 0x0A`), and CR (`0x0D`).
-- Leading/trailing whitespaces (tabs or spaces):
+- Leading/trailing whitespace (tabs or spaces):
   * Trim from section headers and keys.
 - Full-line and inline comments may follow key-value members or appear on separate lines.
 - Whitespace is permitted within lists, including across lines.